Anthem CFO says insurer could make 'meaningful' acquisition

 DeVeydt’s comments came against a backdrop of renewed speculation about the potential for a major insurance deal that would shrink the field of large U.S. players from five to four.

-Analysts have said for years that Anthem and No. 3 insurer Aetna Inc (AET.N) are possible acquirers of smaller national competitors including Humana Inc (HUM.N) and Cigna Corp (CI.N).
+Analysts have said for years that Anthem and No. 3 insurer Aetna Inc are possible acquirers of smaller national competitors including Humana Inc and Cigna Corp.
 Last week, Leerink Research reignited that talk when it said in a research note after meeting with Aetna management that a deal between Aetna and one of the smaller players was likely, which pushed shares in the sector higher.

 The last major acquisition by Anthem was its purchase of government healthcare provider Amerigroup in 2012 for $4.5 billion.
 Aetna purchased Coventry, which also sells healthcare plans paid for by the U.S. government, in 2013 for about $5.6 billion.